yixiao1/Action-Based-Representation-Learning/README.md

 1. The driving results will be saved to your SRL_DATASET_PATH, you could re-define if you want to save to another path

-2. You need to build a docker with your carla version
+2. Build a docker with your carla version

 3. Set up your CARLA drivng PYTHONPATH: